NotElectus/NotElectus/README.md

-FYI: most of my code will be written in python.
+FYI: most of my code will be written in papyrus.

 ik this readme is ugly but I'm too lazy to learn markdown...